 What Happens if You Consume too Much Vitamin D

 Consuming vitamins is essential to keep you healthy, energetic, active and full of life.
 However, you may not be aware that even these supplements should only be consumed in certain quantities.
 When starting to take vitamins, we have to consult how much we need and what’s the established daily limit that we can ingest.
 Vitamin D in excess is harmful.

 We shouldn’t just go to the pharmacy, buy medicines, and take them without prior knowledge or advice.
-We must consider that many foods and beverages contain the amount of vitamins you need during the day.
-Thus, taking a supplement doesn’t always make sense and could be harmful to your health.
+We must consider that many foods and beverages contain the amount of vitamins we need during the day, so taking a supplement wouldn’t make sense and could be detrimental to our health.

 Vitamin D poisoning

-When there is an excess in the body, the places in which the vitamin can be housed – such as the protein receptors and carriers – fill up and can’t successfully bind with it.
+When there’s an excess in the body, the places in which the vitamin can be housed – such as the protein receptors and carriers – fill up and can’t successfully bind with it.

 - Nausea and vomiting